UnBottino/PasswordManager/README.md

 # PasswordManager
-A python program to allow user to store usernames and passwords for sites.
+A python program which allows a user to store their login details for accounts/sites.

 # Getting Started
 - Create a new Firestore project.